 How To Edit a Raw Photo With Gemstone Editor — Camera Raw Alternative for Windows

-Gemstone Photo Editor, from ACDSee, is a photo editor for with a dedicated RAW photography adjustments window, layers, and a multi-document interface.
+Gemstone Photo Editor, from ACDSee, is a editor for Windows with a dedicated RAW adjustments window, layers, and a multi-document interface.
 It’s a buy-outright programme rather than a subscription.

 In this article, we’ll be focusing on its RAW editing capabilities and walk through some of the main tools you’d use.